TCF Canada Speaking Section: Complete Guide & Tips (2026)

 - "L'apprentissage en ligne peut remplacer l'enseignement traditionnel."
 Donnez votre opinion.

-- Introduction (20-30 seconds) - Acknowledge the topic and state your position clearly
+- Introduction (about 30 seconds) - Acknowledge the topic and state your position clearly

-- Arguments (1.5-2 minutes) - Present 2-3 main points with examples and connectors
+- Arguments (about 3 minutes) - Present 2-3 main points with examples and connectors

-- Don't try to memorize - just outline your points
+- Don't try to memorize - lean on a reusable structure instead

 - Use opinion expressions naturally